F33RNI/micro-minecraft-launcher/README.md

   -j JVM_ARGS, --jvm-args JVM_ARGS
-                        extra arguments for Java separated with spaces (Ex.: -j="-Xmx6G -XX:G1NewSizePercent=20") NOTE: You should define it with double quotes as in example NOTE: If an argument contains spaces, you should define it with double quotes: -j '-foo "multiple words"' NOTE: Will append to the bottom of "game_args" from config file
+                        extra arguments for Java separated with spaces (Ex.: -j="-Xmx6G -XX:G1NewSizePercent=20") NOTE: You should define it with double quotes as in example NOTE: If an argument contains spaces, you should define it with double quotes: -j '-foo "multiple words"' NOTE: Will append to the bottom of "jvm_args" from config file
   -g GAME_ARGS, --game-args GAME_ARGS
                         extra arguments for Minecraft separated with spaces (Ex.: -g="--server 192.168.0.1 --port 25565") NOTE: You should define it with double quotes as in example NOTE: If an argument contains spaces, you should define it